 Gum diseases like pyorrhea and gingivitis are common in today's society.
 They are usually progressive disorders affecting the gums and underlying bone structure.
-Gum diseases can be successfully treated with herbs.
+Gum diseases can be successfully treated or avoided with herbs, good hygiene habits, healthy diet, and regular dental checkups.

 Symptoms of gum disease include red, swollen gums that bleed easily, chronic bad breath, loose or shifting teeth, receding gums, loss of teeth, changes in bite pattern, and hot and cold sensitivity.

 The best way to insure healthy gums is an improved diet.
 Eating lots of fresh, crunchy foods like celery, apples, cereal, seeds, and green salads can improve gum health.
-Always chew food well and avoid acid forming foods like tomatoes, soft drinks, and refined foods when brushing is inconvenient.
+Always chew food well and avoid acid forming foods like sugar, soft drinks, and refined foods.

 Another way to keep the mouth and gums healthy is to quit smoking.
 The chemicals that are present in tobacco smoke are corrosive and damaging.
 Chewing tobacco also contributes to gum disease and tooth decay.
 Nicotine is a poison substance that should be avoided.

-There are toothpastes on the market that contain tea tree oil and myrrh.
+There are toothpastes on the market that contain tea tree essential oil and myrrh.
 Both are excellent remedies for gum disease.
-Another option is to buy powdered myrrh from a healthfood store and sprinkle some on toothpaste before brushing.
-The taste is bitter but can help save teeth.
+Another option is to buy powdered myrrh from a health food store and sprinkle some on toothpaste before brushing.
+The taste is bitter but can help cure gum disease and save teeth.
 Use daily to heal the gums and weekly to protect them.

 Most commercial toothpastes contain sodium lauryl sulfate.
 It is added to increase foaming while brushing.
 This ingredient causes dry mouth which can lead to tooth decay.
 Look for natural toothpastes in health food stores that do not contain sodium lauryl sulfate.

-Brushing after every meal is recommended.
+Brushing lightly after every meal is recommended to avoid gum disease and cavities.
 Everyone should brush at least twice a day but not so often that gums are irritated.
-Flossing is also very important to mouth and gum health.
+Flossing is also very important to mouth and gum health, especially at bed time.
+Do not get rough with your teeth and gums.
+Brush in gentle circular motions and floss with a light hand.
 Replace your toothbrush every 3 months and make sure the bristles are not too hard or they may injure your gums.
 Rinsing with salt water can also help keep gums healthy.

 Sometimes dietary supplements are needed to protect and heal the gums.
 Minerals such as calcium, vitamins (especially vitamin C and vitamin E), and antioxidants like CoQ10 are often taken to promote gum health.